olets/zsh-abbr/README.md

 ## Contributing

+_Looking for the documentation site's source?
+See <https://github.com/olets/zsh-abbr-docs>

 Thanks for your interest.
 Contributions are welcome!

 > Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.